Medication Myths – Know Your Asthma Facts

 There are many misconceptions about living with asthma and asthma treatment.
 Below we have gathered some of the most common myths when it comes to asthma medication.
 If you have questions about your medication always speak with your healthcare professional.

 FALSE – Asthma is a variable disease which means it varies from one person to another, both in its severity and treatment.

-FALSE – Asthma can be a serious disease when left untreated.
+FALSE – Asthma is a chronic (life-long disease) that can be a serious and life-threatening when left untreated.
 Asthma does not go away just because you are not having symptoms; you need to control your asthma everyday.